shopping Aloe - two varieties

 soothing with aloe

-This succulent is thought of as a useful kitchen windowsill herb—not to cook with, but to snap open should a mild burn or other mishap occur while cooking.
-The powdered herb also lends soothing qualities to salves, lotions and other topical preparations.
+This succulent is thought of as a useful kitchen windowsill herb—not to cook with, but to snap open should a mishap occur while cooking.
+The powdered herb also commonly used as an ingredient in salves, lotions and other topical preparations.

 Clicking "learn more" next to each variety will take you to individual product pages for details.